madeintandem/hstore_accessor/README.md

 # HstoreAccessor

+## Starting a new project?
+Use [Jsonb Accessor](https://github.com/devmynd/jsonb_accessor) instead!
+It has more features and is better maintained.

+## Description
 Hstore Accessor allows you to treat fields on an hstore column as though they were actual columns being picked up by ActiveRecord.
 This is especially handy when trying to avoid sparse columns while making use of [single table inheritence](#single-table-inheritance).
 Hstore Accessor currently supports ActiveRecord versions 4.0, 4.1, 4.2, 5.0, and 5.1.

-### Starting a new project?
-Use [Jsonb Accessor](https://github.com/devmynd/jsonb_accessor) instead!
-It has more features and is better maintained.

 ## Table of Contents